Tamim bin Hamad Al Thani: Europe

 Tamim met French president Emmanuel Macron twice in 2017.
 In the latter meeting, they signed commercial contracts worth more than US$14 billion.
 During their 2018 meeting, Tamim thanked Macron for his support for Qatar in the Gulf crisis.
 They met again in 2021.
 In 2024, Macron and Tamim signed a €10 billion agreement on investment in the French economy.

-In May 2022, during his first visit to Europe after the Russian invasion of Ukraine, Tamin signed energy and investment projects with several countries, including Spain and Germany, and for the first time spoke at the World Economic Forum annual meeting in Davos.
+In May 2022, during his first visit to Europe after the Russian invasion of Ukraine, Tamim signed energy and investment projects with several countries, including Spain and Germany, and for the first time spoke at the World Economic Forum annual meeting in Davos.

 In March 2024, Qatar facilitated negotiations between Russia and Ukraine on reuniting children with their families who were separated during the conflict.
 Russia returned six children to Ukraine with the assistance of Qatari mediators in May 2024.
 In June, President of Ukraine Volodymyr Zelenskyy visited Qatar and met with Tamim.
 Zelenskyy expressed gratitude for Qatar's assistance in the return of Ukrainian children.
 Zelenskyy also highlighted the importance of Qatar's support for Ukraine's Peace Formula, which was held in 15 and 16 June.